 This association led them to be the perfect sidekick to any witch who wants to curse you.

 It was also believed that witches would transform into black cats, much like vampires become bats.

 In the US, the association with black cats started with the Puritan Pilgrims from the Plymouth colony.

-The puritans distrusted anything related to sorcery and witchcraft and brought these ideals over to the US.
+The Puritans distrusted anything related to sorcery and witchcraft and brought these ideas over to the US.